fbpx

 Riding quad bikes in Santorini, Greece

-So if you want to rent a quad for some of the time you’re in Santorini it is just like trying to find somewhere great to stay in Santoriniyou need to book several months in advance.
+So if you want to rent a quad for some of the time you’re in Santorini it is just like trying to find somewhere great to stay in Santorini – you need to book several months in advance.

 Book online and compare companies online.
 If you book online you can take advantage of standing online booking discounts (usually between 5 and 30%), as well as annual sales periods (such as Easter), and have a wider range of vehicles to choose from.
-This means you don’t have to rent the most expensive quad (with the most power) because it’s the only one left!

-There are so many places to see and things to do on Santorini, here’s a roundup of my favorite 8 places to go on a quad bike.
+There are so many places to see and things to do in Santorini, here’s a roundup of my favorite 8 places to go on a quad bike.

 1. Akrotiri

-This fishing village on the southern tip of Santorini has seen more action over its life than most places on earth.
-It is sometimes considered to be the original Atlantis as the ancient village here was obliterated by the largest explosion on earth when the volcano belw up, smashing Thera into 5 pieces, one of which is Santorini.
+It is sometimes considered to be the original Atlantis as the ancient village here was obliterated by the largest explosion on earth when the volcano blew up, smashing Thera into 5 pieces, one of which is Santorini.

 Prehistoric Town of Akrotiri at Santorini island in Greece